Splendor-Protocol/splendor-blockchain-v4/fixes/README.md

    - Copy the fixed node-start.sh file (easiest)
    - Run the automated fix script

+4. **Works for both**: This fix works for both validator and RPC nodes.

 ## Need Auto-Start After Reboot?

-If you want your validator to start automatically after server reboots, check the `auto-start/` folder for the auto-start service setup.
+If you want your validator/RPC to start automatically after server reboots, check the `auto-start/` folder for the auto-start service setup.